 That one little moment.

-It gives me pause to think that when we thing about in the past, we see these moments that have such repercussions to day.
+It gives me pause to think that when we think about in the past, we see these moments that have such repercussions today.
 But rarely do we think about what we are doing today will have such repercussions in the future.

 Perhaps that is another thought for another time.